Stephen A. Douglas: Early years

-Douglas was re-elected to the House of Representatives in 1846, but the state legislature elected him to the United States Senate in early 1847.
-The United States defeated Mexico in the Mexican–American War and acquired the Mexican Cession in the 1848 Treaty of Guadalupe Hidalgo.
+Douglas was re-elected to the US House in 1846, but in 1847 the legislature elected him to the US Senate and his term started on March 4.
+The US defeated Mexico in the Mexican–American War and acquired the Mexican Cession in the 1848 Treaty of Guadalupe Hidalgo.
 After the war, Douglas attempted to avoid the debate over the Wilmot Proviso by immediately admitting the territory acquired from Mexico as one single, huge state.
-His proposal would have allowed the inhabitants of the new state to determine the status of slavery themselves, but Northerners and Southerners alike rejected the plan.
+His proposal would have allowed the inhabitants to determine the status of slavery themselves, but Northerners and Southerners alike rejected the plan.

 In 1850, Senator Henry Clay introduced a multi-part proposal to admit California as a free state, establish the New Mexico and Utah territories, ban the slave trade in the District of Columbia, and pass a more stringent fugitive slave law.
-The proposal, which would form the basis of what would eventually be known as the Compromise of 1850, also required Texas to cede its claims on New Mexico in return for debt relief.
-After the apparent collapse of the bill, Clay took a temporary leave from the Senate, and Douglas took the lead in advocating for a compromise based largely on Clay's proposals.
-Rather than passing the proposals as one bill, as Clay had originally sought to do, Douglas would seek to pass each proposal one-by-one.
+The proposal, which formed the basis of the Compromise of 1850, also required Texas to cede its claims on New Mexico in return for federal assumption of Texas's debts.
+After the bill's apparent collapse, Clay took a temporary leave from the Senate, and Douglas took the lead in advocating for Clay's compromise.
+Rather than passing the proposals as one bill, Douglas sought to pass each proposal one-by-one.
 The compromise faced strong opposition from Northerners like William Seward, who favored the Wilmot Proviso and attacked the fugitive slave provision, and Southerners like John C. Calhoun, who opposed the creation of new free states.
-With the help of President Millard Fillmore, Douglas put together a bipartisan coalition of Whigs and Democrats that passed the compromise in the Senate.
-Along with Fillmore and other supporters of the compromise, Douglas' lobbying helped ensure that the compromise also passed the House of Representatives.
-Fillmore signed the compromise bills into law, ending the sectional crisis.
+With the help of President Millard Fillmore, Douglas put together a bipartisan coalition of Whigs and Democrats that passed it in the Senate.
+Douglas's lobbying helped ensure that the compromise also passed the House of Representatives and Fillmore signed it into law.